-In general terms, health is the ability of the human being to respond adaptively to the challenges of life (cf. Dubos, 1978).
-Adaptive responses mean viable responses: those that do not disrupt the integrity, i.e., wholeness or health of the per-son.
-This involves more than a mere homeostasis-if the life situation is really demanding, a healthy response will include personal growth and learning.
-Since these environmental challenges occur on all levels of the hierarchical organization of the person, from cellular to social, and I am speaking of the whole person's responses are unhealthy ones and healing refers to any processes correcting for the disrupted integrity of the person.
-In this case, any healthy response by definition leads to improved systemic integration, and hence is a healing process.
+In general terms, we conceive of health as the ability of the human being to respond adaptively to the challenges of life (cf. Dubos, 1978).
+Adaptive responses mean viable responses: those that do not disrupt the integrity i.e., wholeness or health of the person.
+This involves more than a mere homeostasis--if the life situation is sufficiently demanding, a healthy response will include personal growth and learning.
+Since these environmental challenges occur on all levels of the hierarchical organization of the person, from cellular to social, and we are speaking of the whole person's responses, our concept of health is necessarily holistic.

+In these terms, maladaptive responses are unhealthy ones and healing refers to any processes correcting for the disrupted integrity of the person.
+In this sense, any healthy response, by definition leads to improved systemic integration, and hence is a healing process.